LenoxLow/improved-cosvd-tag-genome/README.md

 This work is also required [cython](https://cython.org/)

-After the package installed, the folder of the (surprise) package need to be replaced with the surprise folder provided in this repository.
+After the package installed, the folder of the (Surprise) package need to be replaced with the surprise folder provided in this repository.

 ## Usage
+To load the dataset
+Please refer to Surprise Documentation (https://surprise.readthedocs.io/)

 To initial the CoSVD
 ```python